wp-plugins/easy-google-fonts/readme.txt

 9. View and manage all of your custom controls in the admin area.

 == Changelog ==
+= 1.3.5 - Changed Stylsheet Enqueue =
+* Removed esc_url_raw() as it was causing a 404 error when fetching the stylesheet from google.

 = 1.3.4 - Customizer js API Update =
 * Implemented font search to make it easier to browse google fonts (using the chosen js plugin).
 * Implemented border controls.